Renaissance Life

 A Peasant’s Breakfast in Renaissance England

 In Renaissance England, the peasant class relied on a simple yet nourishing breakfast to sustain them for the day’s toil in the farms and fields.
 This morning meal, typically devoid of extravagance, was composed of staple foods readily available to those of modest means.
-A Typical Peasant Breakfast At the heart of every peasant breakfast […]
+A Typical Peasant Breakfast […]

 Continue Reading